How to Install Waterfox on Debian

 For easier updates, create a bash script that automates the download and installation process.
 Save the following script to ~/update-waterfox.sh:

-Unlike APT or Flatpak installations, tarball deployments require manual intervention to check for and install updates.
+Unlike Flatpak installations, tarball deployments require manual intervention to check for and install updates.
 This script automates version checking and download but still requires you to run it manually.
 There is no background update mechanism for tarball installations.

 cat > ~/update-waterfox.sh << 'EOF'